makoit/fastapi_mongo_example_project/README.md

-# FastApi MongoDB Projetc-Template
+# FastApi MongoDB Project-Template

 ## description

 This template can be used as base project template if rest-api with mongo db is required.
+Deployment is docker based.

 ---

-## project structure (only important folders and files)
+## project structure

 - src (python code)
   - config (app configs)